Harrods, Liberty and Fortnum&Mason are each unique - unlike each other and unlike any other stores in the UK.

 Where to find it: Harrods is at 87-135 Brompton Road, London SW1X 7XL, You can't really miss it as it occupies a whole square block.
 And when darkness falls, it's lit up like a Christmas tree all year round.

-The Capital Hotel, on Basil Street, just behind Harrods, is THE place for ladies who shop and it's restaurant, Outlaw's, has a Michelin star.
+The Capital Hotel, on Basil Street, just behind Harrods, is THE place to stay for ladies who shop.

 Once they've seen it, few would disagree that Liberty, on the corner of Regent Street and Great Marlborough Street, is the most beautiful store in London.
 In fact, many would claim that with its half-timbered, Arts & Crafts influenced building, it is one of the most beautiful stores in the world.
 Founded by Arthur Liberty in the 19th century, the store was at the forefront of Arts and Crafts - England's Art Nouveau movement - led by such stars as William Morris and the Pre-Raphaelite painters.

 Its imitation Tudor facade, is just a hint of the wonderful things inside.
 It is like an oak paneled treasure chest, stocked with eclectic collections of fashion, jewelry, household goods and decorative items.
 You can, of course, find various accessories in the familiar Liberty prints.
 But the real joys of this store are the unusual and highly covetable objects and one-off fashion collections gathered from all over the world.
-I've always thought that being a buyer for Liberty might just be the most fun job in the world.
-Visit the Liberty website to see what I mean.
+Being a buyer for Liberty might just be the most fun job in the world.
+Visit the Liberty website to see if you agree.

 There are some everyday goods as well.
 This is the store that introduced Heinz baked beans to Britain in the 19th century and, back in the 18th, invented the Scotch Egg for travelers.